dolores1234/RepData_PeerAssessment1/PA1_template.md

 ## 5       20 0.07547
 ## 6       25 2.09434
 ```
 The sample results indicate the average number of steps across all days for each specfic 5-minute interval.
 A day has 288 5-minute intervals.
-The interval id indicates the interval starting point of the interval in military time, hence
+The interval id indicates the interval starting point of the interval in 24-hour clock time, hence

 interval | Time